snsnsns/snsnsns.github.io/_pages/about.md

 subtitle: Background information
 description: Art Direction & Design
 ---
-Sarah is a multi-disciplinary designer specializing in editorial design.
-She has worked as a visual journalist and designer since the early aughts.
-She earned a masters of arts in typeface design from the University of Reading in 2010.
-Besides England, she has lived in Chicago, Washington, DC, New York, Southern California, Dallas, and St. Louis.
-She loves traveling and experiencing newness.
-She is open to new clients as well.
+I am a multi-disciplinary designer specializing in editorial design and art direction.
+I have worked as a journalist and graphic designer since the early aughts.
+I studied in England and received a masters of arts in typeface design from the University of Reading in 2010.
+It feels at times that I am semi-nomadic, having also lived on both coasts, the South, and now back to the city I was born in — St. Louis, Missouri.

 __Media Companies/Publications__
 + *Foreign Policy*